Amy Rider: Career

 Rider states that she fell into acting because she was looking for an easy "A" so she took a drama class.
-Rider ended up being cast as the lead in the school play It was the first thing that made her think that acting might be something that she could really put her focus into.
+Rider ended up being cast as the lead in the school play which made her think that acting might be something that she could put her focus into.
 Amy Rider's debut was in Head Cases in 2005.
 Her career would continue with the television series 24: Conspiracy, and she would make a cameo in Without a Trace.
 Rider's first film debut was After Midnight: Life Behind Bars in 2006.
-Amy would later make an appearance in Veronica Mars in 2006 followed up by the film Kissing Cousins in 2008, and Privileged in 2010.
+She later made an appearance in Veronica Mars in 2006 followed up by the film Kissing Cousins in 2008, and Privileged in 2010.

 In 2008 Rider had her breakthrough performance playing Alice Valko in the television series The Secret Life of the American Teenager.
 Rider was a common recurring character throughout the entire series until its finale in 2013.
 During this time she also had film roles in The Monogamy Experiment and in Mega Shark vs. Kolossus.
 In 2016 she was cast in the film Broken Links.